dwrensha/compfiles/README.md

 ## extracting problems

-This repo defines some [/MathPuzzles/Meta/ProblemExtraction.lean](special command wrappers) to support problem extraction.
+This repo defines some [special command wrappers](/MathPuzzles/Meta/ProblemExtraction.lean) to support problem extraction.

 To generate problem statements with all solution information stripped, do: